DANIELS’ SOCIAL IMPACT

 Artscape Daniels Launchpad

-Located at Daniels Waterfront – City of the Arts, Artscape Daniels Launchpad is a Toronto’s one-stop hub for creative entrepreneurship offering not only an amazing space where artists can create, experiment and learn new skills.
-With a total of 30,000 sq.ft of space, it exists to empower all artists, designers and creators to prosper from their creative practice.
-Launchpad is made possible through the innovative partnership between Artscape and The Daniels Corporation with support from the Governments of Canada, Ontario and Toronto and many other donors and sponsors.
-It was named in recognition of the outstanding financial support of The Daniels Corporation, The John and Myrna Daniels Foundation and WJ Properties.
+Located at Daniels Waterfront – City of the Arts community, Artscape Daniels Launchpad is Toronto’s one-stop hub for creative entrepreneurship offering not only an amazing space where artists can create, but also experiment with innovative techniques and learn new skills.
+With 30,000 square feet of space, it exists to empower all artists, designers and creators to prosper from their creative practice.
+Artscape Daniels Launchpad is named in recognition of the financial support of The Daniels Corporation and the John and Myrna Daniels Foundation, whose leadership gift of $5.75 million includes $625,000 in support from Daniels’ City of the Arts development partner WJ Properties.

 Second Harvest is an organization that rescues and prepares excess fresh food, which it then delivers daily to social service agencies in Toronto.
 Daniels has played an ongoing role as Presenting Sponsor of Toronto Taste for 25 years, Second Harvest’s annual gala fundraising event, as well as helping build a major extension on the organization’s warehouse in 2009.
 Members of the Daniels’ team enjoy participating in Second Harvest’s annual campaigns including Lunch Money Days, Hero Day and the holiday turkey drive.

-Giving a hand up not a hand out, Habitat for Humanity GTA partners with working, low-income families to provide safe, decent, and affordable homes.
-For over 25-years Daniels has partnered with Habitat for Humanity GTA and many of their affiliates to empower families in need of a place to call home.
-Throughout these years, Daniels has contributed over $6 million to Habitat, which has resulted in safe, affordable and healthy homes for 91 Habitat families across the GTA.
-As city builders, Daniels takes a leadership role in creating affordable housing in many new home communities.
-Shifting from Habitat’s usual ‘ground up build’, Habitat acquires partially completed townhomes from Daniels at select communities, at a significantly reduced cost.
-In turn, homeowners complete the interior for the “sweat equity” required to move into their new home.
+Giving a hand up, not a hand out, Habitat for Humanity GTA partners with working, low-income families to provide safe and affordable homes.
+For over 24 years, Daniels has partnered with Habitat for Humanity GTA and local affiliates to empower families in need of a place to call home.
+Daniels has contributed over $6 million to Habitat, which has resulted in safe, affordable and healthy homes for 86 Habitat partner families across the GTA.

 Friends of Ruby